 Threats To Black Bears

-Black bears are not an endangered species, although subspecies of black bear (like the Louisiana Black Bear, found in wetlands) have been listed as vulnerable and endangered in the past.
+Black bears are not an endangered species, although subspecies of black bear (like the Louisiana Black Bear, found in wetlands) were listed as vulnerable and endangered in the past.

 The biggest threat to bears is humans.
 When we don’t interact with bears safely, bears get labeled as a nuisance and killed.
 Bears also get hit by cars or accidentally poisoned/injured by human garbage.